Local 5 News talks with the Wisconsin Supper Club Guru Ron Faiola

-SHAWANO, WI (WFRV) -Since the kids are back in class, Local 5 figured that supper club enthusiasts might want to brush up on their knowledge and hit the books too.
+SHAWANO, Wis.
+(WFRV) – Since the kids are back in class, Local 5 figured that supper club enthusiasts might want to brush up on their knowledge and hit the books too.

 The Dish on Wisconsin Supper Clubs correspondent Michele McCormack recently chatted with Ron Faiola who is regarded by many as the guru of the supper clubs.